 Joseph Sheridan Le Fanu – Carmilla (1872)

-Overall, I’d say this book would be appreciated by people who like non-sparkly vampires, who appreciate a good, gothic setting and Victorian pacing, or who are just interested in the historical development of the vampire story.
-The descriptions of the transformed Carmilla attacking the young heroine for the first time are quite good, and the details of the “opening the coffin” scene are perfectly gruesome, and seem right out of a Hammer classic.
+Overall, I’d say this book would be appreciated by people who like non-sparkly vampires; who appreciate a good, gothic setting and Victorian pacing; or who are just interested in the historical development of the vampire story.
+The descriptions of the transformed Carmilla attacking the young heroine for the first time are quite good, and the details of the “opening the coffin” scene are perfectly gruesome, a scene right out of a Hammer classic.
 Le Fanu, as I mentioned, is a spectacular writer, and he knows how to create mood and atmosphere.
 Despite the story being nearly 150 years old, it definitely still holds up!

 —Richard F. Yates

 (Primitive Thoughtician and Supreme Bunny Lord of The P.E.W.)

 SUPPORT INDEPENDENT FOLKS WHO ARE JUST MAKING STUFF BECAUSE THEY LOVE IT!!!